CodeBreaker0913/Runea/content/Homebrew/Wizard - Rune Mage.md

 - The damage dealt by the spell is reduced by an amount equal to your Intelligence modifier (minimum of 1).

 **Rune Energy**
 Beginning at 6th level, your mastery of rune magic allows you to harness the residual energy from your rune-inscribed spells.
-When you cast a spell that you have inscribed with a rune, you gain a number of rune charges equal to your Intelligence modifier plus your proficiency bonus (minimum of 1).
+When you cast a spell that you have inscribed with a rune, you gain a rune charge.
+You can store a maximum number of rune charges equal to your Intelligence modifier plus your proficiency bonus (minimum of 1).

 As a bonus action on your turn, you can expend one or more rune charges to activate one of the following effects: